soichih/osg-blast/README.md

 7. Submit test job

 Once the new content propagates to most OSG sites, submit a test blast job using the new DB.

+# Updating Blast DB on irods

+osg-blast can run on irods hosted DB as well as OASIS.
+Use of irods is experimental, so please contact hayashis@iu.edu if you need the irods DB updated.